-1.4 Review Submission Date
+1.3 Review Submission Date

-The review submission date is 30 June 2029.
+The review submission date is 30 June 2024.

-1.5 Revision Commencement Date
+1.4 Revision Commencement Date

-The revision commencement date is 1 July 2030.
+The revision commencement date is 1 July 2025.

-1.6 Definitions and interpretation
+1.5 Definitions and interpretation

-- (a) In this Access Arrangement, a term or expression starting with a capital letter: - (i) which is defined in Error!
-Reference source not found. of this Access A rrangement, has the meaning given to it in Schedule 1; or - (ii) if not defined in Error!
-Reference source not found. of this Access A rrangement, has the meaning given to it in the Reference Service Agreement, unless the context otherwise requires.
-In the case of inconsistency, the meaning given in Schedule 1 of this Access Arrangement will prevail.
+- (a) In this Access Arrangement, a term or expression starting with a capital letter: - (i) which is defined in Schedule 1 of this Access Arrangement, has the meaning given to it in Schedule 1; or - (ii) if not defined in Schedule 1 of this Access Arrangement, has the meaning given to it in the Reference Service Agreement, unless the context otherwise requires.
+In the case of inconsistency, the meaning given to in Schedule 1 of this Access Arrangement will prevail.

-(b) Error!
-Reference source not found. sets out rules of interpretation for this A ccess Arrangement.
+(b) Schedule 1 sets out rules of interpretation for this Access Arrangement.

-2. Services policy
+2 Services policy